SCortezz/Movie-Discovery/README.md

 3. In addition, I encountered a technical problem when trying to deploy my app on fly.io.
 This occurred because the Python file couldn't be found when the app was deployed.

+4. One problem that I encountered was that if a user did not put in a rating for the movie, it gave me an internal server error.

+5. When deploying, my code would not update the website.

 #### How did I fix them?
 1. I when to google and search for ways that I could approach my problem and found some solutions that allowed me to print out the information that I only need it.